*2016 NATIONAL STUDENT SURVEY RESULTS*

-84% Satisfaction with the Comparative Literature degree programme
+90% Satisfaction with teaching on the Single Honours Comparative Literature programme

-84% Satisfaction with teaching on the Single Honours Comparative Literature programme
+82% Satisfaction with the Comparative Literature degree programme

-These results rank the Department of Comparative Literature & Culture in the top 3 in London and top 10 nationally for student satisfaction.
+These results rank the Department of Comparative Literature & Culture in the top 3 in London, the top 5 within the Russell Group and top 10 nationally.

 Our thriving and dynamic department offers a range of innovative and highly popular undergraduate and postgraduate programmes, from single honours Comparative Literature to joint honours combinations with History, Film, Linguistics, or one of the following languages: French, German, Iberian and Latin American Studies or Russian.

 Find out more:

 A well-established, demanding and exciting subject which allows you to study literature written in languages from across the world, and to explore literature in conjunction with other cultural and artistic production (film, music, painting, philosophy).
 It's all about expanding your literary and cultural horizons.

 - Why study Comparative Literature?

 According to eminent comparatist George Steiner, it allows you to "see more".
 You will be studying: